MithrilJS/mithril.js/docs/mithril.render.md

 	If it's a list, its contents will recursively be rendered as appropriate and appended as children of the `root` element.

+-	**Boolean forceRecreation**

+	If set to true, rendering a new virtual tree will completely overwrite an existing one without attempting to diff against it